 Sanders spokesman Michael Briggs said four Sanders campaign staffers accessed Clinton data, and that three of them did so at the direction of their boss, Josh Uretsky, who was the operative fired.

-Uretsky told CNN that he and others on the campaign discovered the software glitch Wednesday morning and probed the system to discover the extent of their own data’s exposure.
+Uretsky told CNN that he and others on the campaign discovered the software glitch and probed the system to discover the extent of their own data’s exposure.
 He said there was no attempt to take Clinton information but said he took responsibility for the situation.

 Much of the reporting centered around NGP VAN's propriety software and its functionality, operative details to which most news outlets weren't specifically privy.
 DNC chair Debbie Wasserman Schultz told CNN's Wolf Blitzer that Sanders staffers "downloaded" and "exported" the data in question: